faenrandir/a_careful_examination/documents/about_apostates/excommunication-miracle-of-forgiveness-excerpt.md

 ## Introduction

-At the time of this writing, aspects of these statements may have applied equally to a member of the Church who was asking to resign since the only way to leave the Church was via excommunication for apostasy.[a lawsuit brought against the Church in the 1980s forced a change to the Church's policy]
+When Spencer W. Kimball wrote these statements, they would have applied equally to a member of the Church who was resigning their membership since the only way to resign at that time was via excommunication.[^name_removal_same_as_excommunication]

 ## Transcript